How Often Should I Get Deep Cleaning Teeth?

 - Teeth that are loose in their sockets

 If you think you have periodontal disease, you should contact your dentist.
-Your dentist or hygienist will likely do an exam for periodontal disease once a year at your checkup based on the recommendations from the American Academy of Periodontology.
+Your dentist or hygienist will likely do an exam for the periodontal disease once a year at your checkup based on the recommendations from the American Academy of Periodontology.

 A dental deep cleaning can be a part of your overall dental health and oral hygiene routine.
 Along the exterior of your teeth are small grooves and nicks that are great places for bacteria to hide.
 By having a professional cleaning done, you can get all of those properly cleaned out and you can also get that tough tartar removed from areas that your toothbrush just can’t get to.

 If you don’t get a deep cleaning, those pockets of infection could lead to bone loss due to the inflammation that is constantly there.
 If your bone deteriorates, it may also mean that your teeth get loose.
-This can make eating and talking more difficult, if not lead to complete tooth loss and also impact your overall health.
+This can make eating and talking more difficult, if not lead to complete tooth loss, and also impact your overall health.

 What should I expect from a dental deep cleaning?